alanng10/class-lang/Docue/Article/Sande/a.md

 Sande does not need short and mid int operate and mark.
 This is enough element to do any int get and set.

+AreExecute is execute that assign ref to mark.
+AreExecute has syntax that is same as in Class Lang.

 CopyExecute is execute that copies struct any from source to dest.
 CopyExecute has syntax that starts with "copy" index word, followed by Class of class ClassName, followed by Struct of class StructName,